-The Committee reviews the quality, integrity, reliability and adequacy of our information, finance, accounting and control systems, as well as the risk management and compliance function.
+The Committee reviews the quality, integrity, reliability and adequacy of our information, finance, accounting, and control systems, as well as the risk management framework and compliance with laws, regulations, and key internal policies.
 It advises the Board accordingly while also acting as a communications interface between the Board and our auditors, both internal and external.

-Membership of the Committee at year-end comprised Gaye McMath (Chair to 30 June 2020), John O'Connor, Mark Puzey and Richard Watson.
+Membership of the Committee at year-end comprised John O'Connor (Chairman), Mark Puzey and Richard Watson.

-Attendees at meetings of the Committee were Caroline Preuss (Chief Financial Officer), David Koch (General Manager, Corporate Governance and Risk, and Company Secretary), James Sawyer (Group Financial Controller) and Steele Bromley (Group Manager, Finance).
+Attendees at meetings of the Committee were Caroline Parry (Chief Financial Officer), David Koch (General Manager, Corporate Governance and Legal, and Company Secretary), Amanda Noble (Chief Risk Officer) and James Sawyer (Group Manager, Finance).
 Richard Hayes (CEO) was an invitee.
 Attendees and invitees do not have voting rights.